 Although single and double quotes are interchangeable in XHTML, they aren’t in PHP.
 Double quotes tell the PHP engine to interpret any variables it finds in the string, and single quotes tell PHP to handle the string literally.
 For example:

 $number_cds = 42;

 I have $number_cds CDs.

 Using single quotes where possible results in nominally faster execution, but we’re talking fractions of milliseconds.

-hundreds of built-in functions available for you to use.
+PHP has hundreds of built-in functions available for you to use.
 Functions take a number of arguments separated by commas and do something or return something.
 For example the

 date() function can take a string of characters and output a formatted string.
 To output the current year we could use:

 Y formats as